Kim Gun-mo: Personal life

-Kim is engaged to pianist Jang Ji-yeon, whom he met through a mutual friend.
-Later in June 2022, Kim is about to agree to divorce his wife.
+Kim married pianist Jang Ji-yeon in 2019, whom he met through a mutual friend.
+They later divorced in 2022.

-On December 6, 2019, lawyer Kang Yong-suk announced that he is representing a woman who alleges that Kim sexually assaulted her.
-On December 8, Kang also said that he was representing another client who had similar allegations against Kim.
-Kim has stated that he will take legal action against Kang.
+On December 8, 2019, lawyer Kang Yong-suk announced that he was representing a woman who alleged that Kim sexually assaulted her.
+Kim denied the allegation and stated that he would take legal action against Kang.
+In 2022, the Seoul High Prosecutors' Office dismissed the rape charge against Kim.